StanlyRod/covid-analyzer-py/README.md

 <br/>
 <p>
-  Inside the new directory with all necessary files in this case the src directory, run the following command to install all the dependencies of the project:
+  Inside the new directory with all necessary files in this case the src directory, run the following command to install all the dependencies that the project needs:
 </p>

 pip install -r requirements.txt